 This Place Type change will require future development within the recommended areas to provide mobility, tree canopy, and open space elements to support an increase in density and mix of uses.
-These mobility and open space elements advance Goal 7 by enhancing the tree canopy, providing more open space, and improving surface water quality through reduced car emissions, less impervious surface for parking, and green infrastructure landscaping.
+These mobility and open space elements advance Goal 7 by enhancing the tree canopy, providing more open space, and improving surface water quality through reduced car emissions and less impervious surface for parking.